Total Pageviews

 #Old_Fortress_Corfu

-The Old Fortress of Corfu was constructed on a rocky peninsula as the Byzantines & later the Andeans (1267-1386) had built up the walls, plus towers to protect themselves from the barbaric raids during these times
+The Old Fortress of Corfu was constructed on a rocky peninsula as the Byzantines and later the Andeans (1267-1386) had built up the walls, plus towers to protect themselves from the barbaric raids during these times

 It was done to withstand the introduction of heavy artillery that was always evolving during these times